Build pipeline

 });

 The plugin's onLoad hook intercepts every project .ts/.tsx file and serves the cached pass‑1 transform (node_modules and .d.ts fall through to Bun).
-The bundle is therefore built from exactly the code the class/charset scan saw — the two passes agree on the module graph by construction, so a style can never be shipped that the bundle doesn't use, or vice versa.
+It also serves this build's generated style module directly from memory; the ignored framework/src/styles.generated.ts file is only a human-readable mirror.
+Parallel target builds therefore cannot consume one another's transient style table.
+The bundle is built from exactly the code the class/charset scan saw — the two passes agree on the module graph by construction, so a style can never be shipped that the bundle doesn't use, or vice versa.

 A few settings are deliberate: